 Hello.
 I am Geo.
 I am 3 years old now but was found as a kitten.
 How I got my name is an interesting story.
 I was found by some people playing a game called “geocaching” a sort of hide-and-go seek game using GPS, played by humans.
 I washed up in the drain pipe in front of Starbucks and they saved me and brought me to Little Rascals.
 I hated going out to the store for adoptions and threw a big stink every time they tried to capture me.
-I got really good at this game and being a short haired black cat I got passed over as a highly adoptable kitten.
-People really need to get over that stereotype because I am gorgeous not scary!
+I got really good at this game and being a black cat I got passed over as a highly adoptable kitten.
 Most black cats are Siamese and I'm pretty sure I have some in my family history.
 I have a slim figure and am very fast, but most of the time I am lazy.
 I am very friendly and outgoing and can never get enough love and attention.
 I also love to sit on laps or be rocked like a baby and will massage you the whole time.
 I am a bit of a Princess and really need to be an only cat.
 So no dogs and no cats in my request for a family.
 I should be the only spoiled pet and get all of the attention.
 I do like older children because they get me and are not a threat.
 But please no tiny baby's, because, I am the baby!
 I am very social and a bit of a talker so I am looking for an intellectual for some good conversations.
 One of my favorite hobbies is “window watching”.
 I just love a lazy afternoon looking out the windows and cackling at the birds.
 I do need to be kept inside, I’m an indoor only cat and would never make it out there with those other animals.
 I have been looking for awhile for my forever family and a space to call my own.
 If you think you might be able to accommodate me and spend every waking moment keeping me happy please call Jen #623-210-6578.

 Your message has been sent to Little Rascals Rescue.